Computational-Rare-Disease-Genomics-WHG/smORF_EP/README.md

 # smORF-EP

-smORF-EP: predicting the effect of variants in small open reading frames
+smORF-EP: predicting the effect of variants in small open reading frames.

 - [Requirements](#requirements)